Analyzing Freeport-McMoRan's Unusual Options Activity - News Break

 Analyzing Freeport-McMoRan's Unusual Options Activity

-Freeport-McMoRan (NYSE:FCX) shares experienced unusual options activity on Friday.
-The stock price moved up to $37.82 following the option alert.
+On Friday, shares of Freeport-McMoRan (NYSE:FCX) saw unusual options activity.
+After the option alert, the stock price moved up to $36.52.
 One way options market activity can be considered unusual is when volume is exceptionally higher than its historical average.
 The volume of options activity refers to the number of contracts traded over a given time period.
-Open interest is the number of unsettled contracts that have been traded but not yet closed by either counterparty.
-In other words, open interest represents the quantity of contracts that individual parties have written but not yet found a counterparty for (i.e. a buyer finding a seller, or a seller finding a buyer).www.benzinga.com
+The number of unsettled contracts that have been traded, but not yet closed, is called open interest.
+These contracts are not yet closed because a buyer has not purchased the contract, or a seller has not sold it.www.benzinga.com